kkmcgg/numfu/README.md

 #Visons

 The numfu master can see the beauty.
 He is calm.
-The answer is waiting.
-Numfu sees.
+The answer is for him waiting.
+Numfu sees him.